hashemi/heroku-docker-piwik/README.md

 Please do not use the update feature build into piwik.
 This will upgrade the files and the database but not the image.
 So if you restart you will have the new database schema but the old files.
+Now you are screwed.

 Instead:
+    * Wait for an update of this repo or submit a PR
     * `git pull`
     * `git push dokku master`